Reckobot/LegacyTU1/README.md

   - A panorama to the title screen
 - Changes
   - The default background texture to cobblestone rather than dirt
+  - Makes music play on the title screen

 #
 ### **Copyright Reckobot 2025**